lazster/notes/README.md

 Click on Actions, select Security, and then Modify IAM roleModifying IAM role Next select IAM role we have created in the previous stepSelecting IAM role
 3. You can now connect to your instance through Session Manager.Connect to your instance!

+#----start session manager--------------------------
+1. navigate to instance
+2. click connect button then make sure to use **session manager** tab (not EC2 instance connect)
+3.